rivue/Gamified-Study-Tool/README.md

             - improve question generation eventually, like make all answers similar length, use similar answer choices, utilize SAT / ACT / MCAT style questions, maybe tailor the answer style for each course, like MCAT = premed, SAT / ACT = SAT / ACT prep, college style = college final exam style / quiz, etc...
             - when creating library for first time, maybe move join_library call to right below or IN save_library_room_states so theres no duplicate call to add users to library room states - might have to move db.session.commit logic though
             - on user login, make sure streak resets if last streak is more then a day ago or something like that - jules
-                - when the user finishes a lesson and it adds to their streak, make sure the streak in the section completion page displays the updated streak
+                - when the user finishes a lesson and it adds to their streak, make sure the streak in the section completion page displays the updated streak - jules
             - why does the "add unit" button extend the course length a little bit --> it shouldn't for now
             - make it so that if the user either generates a library or adds a section / unit then navigates away, it kills the request so the other parts of the libray load and it doesn't get stuck in a hanging state
             - do the loading disabling thing and toast thing for add unit as well, although that should be much faster
             - account for duplicate unit names when user is adding a unit
             - go through library_routes and make sure routes that require login actual have @login_required decorator
             - change Logout to have red background

-        TODO when I get back:
-            - last 2 jules tasks - add username name / first + last name
-                - change id --> library in leaderboard
-                - change id --> username in course explore screen for creators of libraries
+            - make usernames unique in db if they aren't already
             - make first name / last name not nullable
-                - make usernames unique in db if they aren't already

         hard probably (goal: 2 high level bullet points / wk):
         - ⭐️ remove alert message in library creator (not hard but have to remember)
         - ✅ ⭐️ Finish sections + units
             - ⭐️ Add ability to add sections to specific units (later --> come back to, reminder to make it account for 1-n number of sections no matter how that looks. add new stepping stones button is commented out for now)
                 - why is this empty? --> rag_context:
+                - TODO: !!
+FIX FACTOID ERROR THING!!!
+THEN ABOVE!!
+THEN DELETE SECTION / UNIT / COURSE / LIBRARY!!!
+INTERTWINING JULES STUFF ON THE WAY

         - ✅ ⭐️ (would like to implement visibility of different courses first or at least a many:one for non-owners in library model)
-            - ⭐️ Delete sections (requires entering the name of the unit / course just for accidental reasons)
+            - ⭐️ Delete sections (requires entering the name of the unit / course just for accidental reasons) <-- come back to
             - ⭐️ Delete Units (requires entering the name of the unit / course just for accidental reasons)
             - ⭐️ Delete courses / libraries (whatever they're called) (requires entering the name of the unit / course just for accidental reasons)
                - ⭐️ Remember to delete from both DB and pinecone as well, as well as respective child / parent courses / units / sections / libraries, roomNameState, LibraryFavorites, question, question_choice, LibraryMembership, etc...